-Although the term ending March 2020 is a period of transition to the new business model, its direction and contents have been much clarified.
+Although the term ended March 2020 was a period of transition to the new business model, its direction and contents have been much clarified.
 As consumption of services is strong, support needs for devices continue to be high.
-Although mass retailers are also trying to shift to a service-based business model, they have in reality not been successful.
+Although mass retailers are also trying to shift to a service-based